Comet C/2023 A3 Survived Meeting With The Sun! Now What?

 The next comet visible from Earth: bottom line

-Despite all the concerns, Comet C/2023 A3 appears to be doing well — it shows no signs of disintegration and has continued to brighten as it travels through the Solar System.
-The comet will put its best display around October 9-12, when it’s expected to be visible during the day.
+Despite all the concerns, Comet C/2023 A3 appears to be doing well — it shows no signs of disintegration.
+The comet reached its maximum brightness on October 12 and continues to delight observers by remaining visible to the naked eye.
 The easiest way to track its position in the sky is to use an astronomy app.
 Stay tuned for the latest news and predictions on Comet Tsuchinshan-ATLAS in our regularly updated article.